Chowdhury-DSP/PitchShift/README.md

 ## License

-JUCEPluginTemplate is open source, and is licensed under the BSD 3-clause license.
+PitchShift is open source, and is licensed under the BSD 3-clause license.
 Enjoy!